ruinabeshima/auth-service-api/README.md

 ### Logout
 1. In the `POST /logout` route, the user's refresh token is revoked.
-2. All refresh tokens are revoked for a suser.
+2. All refresh tokens are revoked for a user.
 2. This means logging out of one device logs the user out of everywhere.

 ### Password Reset